mozaik-association/mozaik/docs/email-marketing.md

 It will provide access to :

-- The general information of the distribution list
+- The general information of the marketing email
 - The recurrent sending
-- The follow-up of the different emails in progress
-- Management of failures
+- The management of failures
-- Reporting
+- The Reporting

 ## General information

 This functionality allows you to create, modify and manage all the emails marekting.

-The demails marekting provides access to general information:
+The emails marekting provides access to general information:

 - The general informations of the email marketing (subject, preview text, recipients...).
 - The inclusion of opt-out contacts or not.